lpaube/NetPractice/README.md

 - [ ] The French translation of this README.md into a file named README.fr.md.
 - [x] ~~The Korean translation of this README.md into a file named README.ko.md.~~
 - [ ] The Russian translation of this README.md into a file named README.ru.md.
+- [ ] The Japanese translation of this README.md into a file named README.ja.md.

 ---